 40 Gourmet Food Trucks competing for 5 awards

-Beer & Wine Garden ~ Live Music ~ Kids Area
+Live Music with GT Express ~ Amazing Kids Area

 40 Gourmet Food Trucks from all over the State compete in 5 categories.
 The competition includes the Spirit Award, People’s Choice Award, Top Sales, Delectable Dessert and Casual Cuisine.
 There are always new trucks debuting and previous round participants seeking revenge.
 Foodies have a chance to vote on cuisines from Latin America, British, Caribbean, Gourmet Desserts and everything in between.